Effective Digital Marketing For Local Sport Businesses

 Social Media is the perfect place to showcase what your club has to offer.

-Here’s a great example of social media being used.
-As you can see it displays what the club offers for a family.
+Here’s a great example of a social media marketing being used.
+As you can see, it displays what the club offers for a family.
 People respond to emotion.
-So by connecting with people in an emotional way is more likely to grow your social media campaign.
+Connecting with people emotionally is more likely to grow your social media campaign.

 Different Types of Social Media

-It’s important that you understand the different types of social media and how they can be used to target different people for your sports club.
+It’s important that you understand the different types of social media and how they can be used to target different people when performing digital marketing for your sport club.

-All Social Media is different and therefore attracts different types of people.
+All social media platforms are different and therefore attracts different types of people.
 You need to adapt your different social media channels to their target audiences.
 Find all 2021 social media demographics data here.

 - 8% of people 65+ use Instagram.

-If we take a look at Harrogate Rugby club Instagram they’ve focused on images more geared towards young male adults.
+If we look at Harrogate Rugby Club’s Instagram, they’ve focused on images more geared towards young male adults.
 It’s aimed at a younger audience and members who they would like to attract to the club.